 I finally saw Miyazaki's The Boy and the Heron last night, and honestly, was disappointed.

-First things first: visually stunning.
-As always, Miyazaki absolutely knocked it out of the park with his visuals, as he does with every film.
-His ability to put what is in his mind on to film as a 1:1 is unparalleled to any other artist I know.
 I have two main but very large gripes with the movie.
 First, it feels like a forced culmination of all of his films.
 In this film, so many things seemed force and it felt like I'd begun stamping off spots on a Studio Ghibli bingo card.
 The Warawara confirmed that almost every one of his films needs some sort of marketable "little guy," like the Soot Sprites in Spirited Away, the Kodama in Princess Mononoke, and the mini Ponyo's in Ponyo.
 Then there was the "foreign secret secluded space the main character finds," in this case the meteoric tower.
-Tthis is just like the Spirit Realm and the actual entrance to the theme park in Spirited Away, Howl's little cottage in the field in Howl's Moving Castle, and underneith the Toxic Jungle in Nausicaa.
+This is just like the Spirit Realm and the actual entrance to the theme park in Spirited Away, Howl's little cottage in the field in Howl's Moving Castle, and underneith the Toxic Jungle in Nausicaa.
 There was also the matter of the "swarms of transportation:" in this case the thousands of spirit boats (?) in the Tower world.
 It was present in Porco Rosso and The Wind Rises as swarms of planes in the sky, the military aircraft in Nausicaa, and the same in Howl's Moving Castle.
 To be fair, I was surprised to not see any flying machines in this one, and honestly I am glad as they would be wickedly out of place.
 It got to the point where I'd go "yup, there it is," to myself every ten or so minutes because it felt so swarmed in Ghibli tropes, and ones that did not need to be there.
 The Warawara and the weird spirit boats were not really explained (the Warawara were to a degree, as they are the spirits of the unborn, but how that works since it is a different world entirely is anyones guess).

 My second issue, and the one I have an issue with more than the first, is that things just do not make sense.
 Things are not explained, things are not understood, yet they are to the main character, Mahito.
 We know the same amount of information he does as we are on this adventure alongside him, yet he understands things that we don't, making us feel stupid.
 The blocks that need to be stacked every three days, why is that a thing?
 His great uncle made the world, why did he make it run on the blocks if he hates them?
-Then theres the matter of the blocks he tested the main character with that had malice in them- how did Mahito feel the malice?
+Then theres the matter of the blocks he tested MAhito with that had malice in them- how did Mahito feel the malice?
 Young Kiriko being old Kiriko, I did not pick up on that until near the end when young Kiriko is with the young version of Mahito's mother.
 The weird stone temple... thing that his aunt is giving birth under, that is some sort of evil, no?
 That is never explained.
 Why did his aunt say she hated them when he found her in the Tower World?
 The whole dynamic with the Canary's and Mahito's great uncle also just doesn't make sense.
-Is it that the Canary King wants to be the ruler of the world and is made that Mahito got chosen?
+Is it that the Canary King wants to be the ruler of the world and is mad that Mahito got chosen?
 Also, the Heron Man, who is he anyway?
 Does he work for Mahito's great Uncle?
 If so, why is it that when the Heron Man met him, he acted like he never had before.